aliclark/the_wooden_sword/Evolved Emergent Qualia.md

 - Russellian monism
 - Cosmopsychism
 - David Chalmers' distinction between microphenomenal experiences and macrophenomenal experiences

-This post might potentially be novel in two ways:
+- Please contact me with any other prior work, particularly relating to:
-- firstly it makes a philosophical assertion that protophenomenal is not a property, but that instead existence is inherently protophenomenal in nature.
+  - the philosophical theory that protophenomena is not a property, bu instead existence is inherently protophenomenal in nature
-- secondly it attempts to create scientific hypotheses with falsifiable predictions around the biological structure that results in qualia which could help to drive progress on the Combination Problem
+  - scientific predictions around the biological structure resulting from qualia as an evolved phenomena